Search Engine Optimization (SEO) is the art of getting your dream customer to visit your website without paying for advertising.

 What is SEO?
 It’s Quality Content!

 There’s an old saying in SEO that quality content is king.
 It’s not about a specific number of keywords, or complicated vocabulary, or some exotic algorithm.
-It’s about providing fresh, relevant, useful information.
+While it’s still crucial to learn about specifics – for instance, finding exhaustive answers to “What is Google BERT?” – SEO is all about providing fresh, relevant, useful information.

 Yes, you do want to use keywords.
 But, try to use them in a natural way; as an organic part of your content.
 Make sure they are terms people are actually using to find what you have to offer.
 Sure, fancy technical terms are cool (well, to some of us anyway) but most people use more everyday language when typing something into a search engine.
 For instance, “what is SEO” is a better keyword than “SEO users guide.”